Venture Capital Financing Meaning

 #2 – Early Stage

-At this stage, commercial selling has not initiated and this is the reason why funding is required.
+At this stage, commercial selling has not been initiated, and this is the reason why funding is required.
 This stage has two subparts:

 - First-Stage: Financing is done to begin commercial selling.